 * Deal values F&C at $1.15 bln plus dividend payment

-LONDON, Jan 27 (Reuters) - Canada's Bank of Montreal has made a preliminary offer to buy UK fund manager F&C Asset Management, operator of the world's oldest investment trust, for 697 million pounds ($1.2 billion) in cash in a move to beef up its wealth management arm.
+LONDON, Jan 27 Canadian bank BMO Financial Group has made a preliminary offer to buy British fund manager F&C Asset Management for 697 million pounds ($1.2 billion) in cash.

-F&C, which manages over $148 billion of assets, said in a statement on Monday that BMO had made an indicative offer of 120 pence per share, a 28 percent premium to its closing share price on Friday.
+F&C, which manages a little over $148 billion, said on Monday that the bank had make an indicative offer of 120 pence per share, a 28 percent premium its closing share price on Friday.

-The fund manager, which traces its roots back to the launch of the Foreign & Colonial Investment Trust in 1868, said it has indicated to BMO that it is likely to recommend the offer, and talks were at an advanced stage.
+The fund manager, which can trace its roots back to the launch of the Foreign & Colonial Investment Trust in 1868, said it has indicated to BMO that it is likely to recommend a formal offer at that price, and talks were at an advanced stage.

-News of the approach sent shares in F&C soaring by as much as 27 percent to 119 pence, just below BMO's offer.
+News of the approach sent shares in F&C soaring 27 percent to 118.8 pence, just below BMO's offer.

 F&C shareholders would also be entitled to receive a 2 pence per share dividend for the 2013 financial year.

-Analysts at Numis said the price did not look like a "significant premium", however.
+Analysts at Numis said the price did not look like a "significant premium".

 "We would therefore see 122p as very much a floor value (given the board's recommendation), with some upside potential if other interested parties were to emerge, given the price," they said in a note to clients.

 BMO has until Feb.
-24 to announce whether it intends to make a formal offer for F&C. ($1=0.6060 British pound) ($1 = 1.1060 Canadian dollars) (Additional reporting by Euan Rocha and Cameron French in Toronto; editing by Erica Billingham, Greg Mahlich, Jeffrey Hodgson and Matthew Lewis)
+24 to announce whether or not it intends to make a formal offer for F&C.